-- Owned type can reference other entities, either owned (nested owned types) or non-owned (regular reference navigation properties to other entities) - You can map the same CLR type as different owned types in the same owner entity through separate navigation properties - Table splitting is setup by convention, but you can opt out by mapping the owned type to a different table using ToTable - Eager loading is performed automatically on owned types, i.e. no need to call Include() on the query
+- Owned types can reference other entities, either owned (nested owned types) or non-owned (regular reference navigation properties to other entities). - You can map the same CLR type as different owned types in the same owner entity through separate navigation properties. - Table splitting is setup by convention, but you can opt out by mapping the owned type to a different table using ToTable. - Eager loading is performed automatically on owned types, i.e. no need to call Include() on the query. - Can be configured with attribute [Owned], as of EF Core 2.1